kodjunkie/onesignal-php-sdk/docs/usage-laravel-lumen.md

 #### Using the Facade

-With the help of facade, you can directly access each method statically from the `OneSignal` class
+With the help of facade, you can directly access each method statically

 ```php
 use Kodjunkie\OnesignalPhpSdk\OneSignal;